anael-seghezzi/CToy/3rdparty/glfw/README.md

 - [X11] Bugfix: Incremental reading of selections was not supported (#275)
 - [X11] Bugfix: Selection I/O reported but did not support `COMPOUND_TEXT`
 - [X11] Bugfix: Latin-1 text read from selections was not converted to UTF-8
+- [X11] Bugfix: NVidia EGL would segfault if unloaded before closing the display
+- [X11] Bugfix: Checking window maximized attrib could crash some WMs (#1356)
+- [X11] Bugfix: Update cursor position on enter event (#1366)
+- [X11] Bugfix: `glfwSetWindowMonitor` did not update hints when resizing non-user-resizable windows
+- [X11] Bugfix: `glfwSetWindowMonitor` did not flush output buffer in some cases
+- [X11] Bugfix: `glfwSetWindowMonitor` did not update the EWMH state of hidden windows (#1358)
+- [Linux] Added workaround for missing `SYN_DROPPED` in pre-2.6.39 kernel headers (#1196)
 - [Linux] Moved to evdev for joystick input (#906,#1005)
 - [Linux] Bugfix: Event processing did not detect joystick disconnection (#932)
 - [Linux] Bugfix: The joystick device path could be truncated (#1025)